 However, the Karma from that came back around.
 The karma from that left me feeling like I didn’t enjoy what I do, I’m not helping people and feeling not very good about what I’m doing.

 Today, what I see is that when you do things like this, there’s always some kind of karma to it and some kind of a result for yourself.

 I’m grateful I’ve learned from that today because the better I do, the more things go well for me and the more opportunities will come along for me to do things like that.
 When you think about other people more then you can avoid temptations like that.

-This has been painful enough with the Cryptocurrencies and with all the different videos I’ve done.
-It’s been a painful transition to see a lot of people being disengaged from my Youtube channel that was growing like crazy in 2016 and 2017.
+This has been painful enough with Cryptocurrencies and with all the different videos I’ve done.
+It’s been a painful transition to see a lot of people being disengaged from my YouTube channel that grew like crazy in 2016 and 2017.

 Therefore, this all comes back to mindset.
 It’s all about my thinking and I’m grateful I’ve been through and learned this because now I’m in a position to reach the highest levels from what you might say personally by giving you the most valuable content every day.

 To reach the highest levels by helping you learn from my experience instead of needing to learn it yourself.
 A lot of us think that we can’t have what we want but I think I can have anything I want and the biggest troubles I’ve had in life are getting the things I want, especially getting the things I wanted before I was ready to handle them.

 Getting things to be like $1,000 a day in income before I was ready to handle and embrace it.
 Getting an influential opinion where I could post a video on anything and thousands of people are going to watch it and people will buy things based on what I say.
 That was an amazing thing to be given at 30 years old with the life I’ve had.